9 Tips for Keeping Your Internet Usage Private

 Every single minute, 639,800 gigabytes of information is transmitted around the ‘Net: 47,000 apps are downloaded, Google handles more than two million searches, and 100,000 bon mots, adverts, and assorted logorrhea appear on Twitter in the form of tweets.
 The information superhighway’s expanding exponentially, and new batches of data are ready to go tearing down the lanes as soon as they’re laid.

 Fortunately, you can take steps to protect your privacy, even in an age of “free” apps and crazily-specific targeted ads.
-Encrypting your files and emails, switching to a more secure browser, and—if you have the emotional wherewithal—even pulling the social media plug altogether are just some of the ways you can keep your personal information from becoming a public matter.
+Encrypting your files, emails, and domain information (if desired) is a good start.
+Switching to a more secure browser, and—if you have the emotional wherewithal—even pulling the social media plug altogether are just some of the other ways you can keep your personal information from becoming a public matter.

 Download this infographic.